ercrema/CulturalIncubatorSourceCodes/README.md

 # CulturalIncubatorSourceCodes
 Source Codes, Scripts, and outputs for the paper "Cultural Incubators and Spread of Innovation" by Enrico R. Crema and Mark W. Lake

-Authors:
+**Authors**:

-**Enrico R. Crema**  CaSEs Research Group - Department of HUmanities Universitat Pompeu Fabra (UPF) & UCL Institute of Archaeology, email: enrico.crema@gmail.com
+*Enrico R. Crema*  CaSEs Research Group - Department of HUmanities Universitat Pompeu Fabra (UPF) & UCL Institute of Archaeology, email: enrico.crema@gmail.com

-**Mark W. Lake** UCL Institute of Archaeology, email: mark.lake@ucl.ac.uk
+*Mark W. Lake* UCL Institute of Archaeology, email: mark.lake@ucl.ac.uk

 All Codes written in R (version 3.1.2), Required Packages: utils 3.1.2; foreach 1.4.2; doParallel 1.0.8; tgp 2.4.11

 **File Structure**

-* /src.R  --> Contains main source code for running all simulations
+* ./src.R  --> Contains main source code for running all simulations

-* /experiment1 --> Folder containing scripts for executing experiment 1 (experiment1.R) as well as the output used in the paper (experiment1.RData)
+* ./experiment1 --> Folder containing scripts for executing experiment 1 (experiment1.R) as well as the output used in the paper (experiment1.RData)

 * /experiments2_3